Blerim Kotobelli: Teuta Durrës

 In June 2014, Kotobelli completed a transfer to Teuta Durrës by penning a one-year contract.
 He debuted with the team on 23 August 2014 in the opening league match of 2014–15 season against Flamurtari Vlorë.
 Following this, Kotobelli become a regular starter in the lineup, playing 35 matches throughout the campaign, including 32 in league, as Teuta barely avoided relegation.
 He also scored two goals in the defeats against Apolonia Fier and Skënderbeu Korçë.

 Kotobelli was distinguished for his performances in the first part of 2015–16 season, as Teuta become a contender for a European spot next season.
 He was able to make 34 league appearances, all of them as starter, as Teuta gained the right to play in Europa League first qualifying round by finishing fourth, tied with Kukësi.

 He kicked off 2016–17 season on 30 June by making his European debut in the match against Kairat, playing full-90 minutes in a 0–1 home defeat.
 He also played in the returning leg of week later, as Teuta were smashed 5–0, its second biggest defeat of all time, eliminated from the competition with the aggregate 6–0.
 On 27 May of the following year, in the final matchday, Kotobelli made his 100th league appearance for Teuta by starting in a 2–1 away defeat at Laçi.

 Only four days later, it was confirmed that Kotobelli left the club after three seasons, where he collected 114 appearances in all competitions, scoring three times, being one of the most valued players of the team.

 Partizani Tirana

 On 9 June 2017, Kotobelli joined fellow Albanian Superliga side Partizani Tirana by signing a one-year contract with an option of a further one.
 He was presented by Luciano Moggi and was handed squad number 15.
 He played his first match for his new club on 10 September by starting in a 2–0 home loss to Laçi.
 The 2017–18 season was below expectation for Kotobelli, as he struggled to keep his spot in the starting lineup, making 31 appearances in all competitions, including 25 in league, collecting 1658 minutes.
 On 16 June 2018, Partizani Tirana announced via its official website the departure of Kotobelli after one year.

 Return to Teuta

-After 4 years of leaving the club with spells at Partizani Tirana, Flamurtari Vlorë, and Kukësi, on 26 June 2021, Kotobelli returned to Teuta Durrës signing to a 2-year contract.
+On 26 June 2021, Kotobelli joined Teuta by signing to a two-year contract, returning to Durrës after four years.
+Two months later, he won his first career trophy, the Albanian Supercup, as Teuta won 3–0 against Vllaznia at Elbasan Arena.

+On 30 June 2025, Kotobelli signed a new two-year contract with the club.
+In the 3rd matchday of 2025–26 Kategoria Superiore, he scored his first league goal in three years as Teuta defeated Dinamo City at home.